AllisonShen/RLEAM-Reader/README.md

 ## Instructions
 * Install: Download the zip file and unzip the files or clone our project.
 Open the our project folder on Android Studio.
 * Configure: Need to synchronize the build gradle dependencies.
 Please install and apply Android SDK with API level equal to or higher than 30.
+Put all .jar files in lib folder.
+Then, right click them and click "Add as Library".
+Next, add them to the gradle file.
 * Run: In AVD Manager, create a virtual device using Pixel with API level equal to or higher than 30.

 ## External Libraries